 - Claim benefits

-- Have difficult managing money on a day-to-day basis
+- Have difficulty managing money on a day-to-day basis

 - There is a risk of people taking advantage of you and taking your money